There are some fantastic places to take children on our doorstep and a short journey away.

 Rear of Streetlife Museum, High Street, Hull, HU1 1PS.
 For more information call 01482 300300

-Georgian house on the edge of Barton.
+On site you will also find Baysgarth House Museum which is a Georgian house on the edge of Barton.
 Staffed mainly by a team of dedicated volunteers, Baysgarth House Museum celebrates the lives of local people through permanent and temporary exhibitions.
 The surrounding Baysgarth Park has facilities for all the family and is the setting for summer events and plays.
 Free admission and parking.

 Caistor Road, Barton-upon-Humber, DN18 5QP.
 01652 633297